-This is where you look at compression therapy.
+This is where you look at compression therapy for recovery.
 No matter your age, energy levels or muscle soreness.
 This is where you can take the 30min out to put your feet up (literally), relax and feel better.

 Compression therapy works by using pressure starting on the outermost part of the limb, then tightening section by section toward the heart.
 This gently pushed the fluid and blood toward the organs so it can be cleaned and excreted.
 The pressure can be increased or decreased to suit the comfort of the person.